Understanding MAXREFDES117 Module: A Tiny Optical Heart-Rate Sensor

 Educational Purposes: A valuable tool for learning about optical sensing and biomedical instrumentation.

+The MAXREFDES117 optical heart rate module utilises a sophisticated two-sided PCB design with strategic component placement for maximum space efficiency.
 Now that you’re familiar with the features of the module, let’s take a detailed look at the hardware.
-In general, this module is a two-sided PCB with components soldered on both sides, keeping the main heart rate/SpO₂ sensor on one side and a level translator IC plus a step-down converter on the other.
+In general, this module is a two-sided PCB with components soldered on both sides, featuring the main heart rate/SpO₂ sensor on one side and a level translator IC, along with a step-down converter, on the other.
 This design is the main reason why the module is made more compact.

 Front and Back Part Marking of MAXREFDES117

-You can check out the part marking image above for a better understanding.
+You can refer to the part marking image above for a clearer understanding.

 This minimal approach also makes the overall block diagram simpler.